Oysters and Herrings: Did Mrs. White Practice what She Preached on Diet?

 Certainly Mrs. White could have planned a vegetarian diet for this trip.
 This was her fifteenth trip on this route so she knew exactly what to expect.
-Yet while she indulged in meals of chicken, she advised Adventists contemplating this journey to "Take your lunch baskets with you, well filled with fruits and plainly cooked bread".13 No, they were not permitted to violate the health reform principles and enjoy a little "palatable" chicken.
+Yet while she indulged in meals of chicken, she advised her followers who were contemplating this journey to "take your lunch baskets with you, well filled with fruits and plainly cooked bread."13 No, they were not permitted to violate the health reform principles and enjoy a little "palatable" chicken.
 They must follow the health reform and subsist on bread and fruit!

-Some find it difficult to believe that Sister White actually ate oysters because her testimonies tell Adventists they should refuse to eat them:
+Some find it difficult to believe that Sister White actually ate oysters because her testimonies tell SDAs they should refuse to eat them:

 At the various camp meetings she attended, her lax dietary habits became common knowledge, thanks in no small part to her own children.
 Kellogg recalled once hearing Edson (J.E.)
 White standing in front of his mother's tent calling out to a meat wagon that regularly visited the grounds: